-- O Quartz fiber filters, QFF, (PALL Corporation, 25 mm and 37 mm) are prefired before use to remove all the possible impurities. - Wearing gloves, place100 for 25 mm QFF and 50 for 37 mm QFF in a 100 ml porcelain evaporating dish (CoorsTek 60233, or equivalent) in a muffle furnace (Thermo Scientific Thermolyne FB1415M Muffle Furnace, or equivalent).
+- Quartz fiber filters, QFF, (PALL Corporation, 25 mm and 37 mm) are prefired before use to remove all the possible impurities.

+- Wearing gloves, place 100 for 25 mm QFF and 50 for 37 mm QFF in a 100 ml porcelain evaporating dish (CoorsTek 60233, or equivalent) in a muffle furnace (Thermo Scientific Thermolyne FB1415M Muffle Furnace, or equivalent).
 Invert a second porcelain evaporating dish and cover the first dish with QFF inside.
 Heat the filters at 850 °C for at least 4 hours under a low flow of air, and then allow the filters to cool down to room temperature for at least 2 hours in the furnace.
 Pre-fired filters are wrapped in aluminum foil and stored in their original packaging in the refrigerator for later use.

-Volumetric Flasks
+- Volumetric Flasks

-o 100 ml, Class A.
+- o 100 ml, Class A.

 - Analytical Balance

 - o Capable of weighing to 0.0001 g.

 - Porcelain Evaporating Dish

 - o 100 ml.

 - Reagents

-- o Helium, ultra-high purity (UHP);
+- Helium, ultra-high purity (UHP);

-- Hydrogen, ultra-high purity (UHP);
+- o Hydrogen, ultra-high purity (UHP);

 - Oxygen (10 %) in helium, premixed, purified;

 - o Methane (5 %) in helium, premixed, certified;

 - o Air, Ultra Zero;

 - o Sucrose, 99.5 % reagent grade;

-- Organic-Free Water, generated in-house with a deionized water unit (DI water, MilliQ Academic).
+Organic-Free DI Water, this can be purchased or generated in-house with an appropriate DI water system (e.g. MilliQ Academic).